Updated T2K measurements of muon neutrino and antineutrino disappearance using 3.6 $\times$ 10$^{21}$ protons on target

 \section{Results and Discussion}

 The reconstructed energy distributions for $\nu$-mode and \nubar-mode 1R$\mu$ samples for data taken from January 2010 to February 2020 (run 1--10) and the best-fit predictions are shown in \cref{fig:data_pred_bestfit}.
-The results of the three-flavor analysis using both electron-like and muon-like samples as described in Ref.~\cite{T2K:2023smv} are also shown for comparison.
+The results of the three-flavor analysis using both electronlike and muonlike samples as described in Ref.~\cite{T2K:2023smv} are also shown for comparison.
 In both cases, the prediction and data agree within the statistical uncertainties indicated by the error bars.

 The best-fit values obtained for oscillation parameters describing neutrino oscillations are $\sin^2\theta_{23} = 0.47^{+0.11}_{-0.02}$ and $\Delta m^{2}_{32} = 2.48^{+0.05}_{-0.06}\times 10^{-3}\,\:\si{\square\electronvolt}$ and those describing antineutrino oscillations are $\sin^2\overline\theta_{23} = 0.45^{+0.16}_{-0.04}$ and $\Delta \overline m^{2}_{32} = 2.53^{+0.10}_{-0.11}\times 10^{-3}\,\:\si{\square\electronvolt}$.
 The best-fit values for both neutrino and antineutrino oscillations agree within the uncertainties.